Winners of the 2021 AWP Award Series

 Winner: Daphne Kalotay

-Rebecca Makkai, Judge: “Vertigo and Other Stories coheres around both loss and its flipside, survival—and the willful acts of remembering and forgetting that stir those forces into our lives.
+Rebecca Makkai, Judge: “The Archivists coheres around both loss and its flipside, survival—and the willful acts of remembering and forgetting that stir those forces into our lives.
 These eleven stories are revelatory, unsettling, and yet somehow deeply familiar.
 As I began each piece, I had the feeling of sinking into something rich and real, a world that became more urgent than the one I was sitting in.
 That urgency always led me somewhere vital—and what more can we ask of great fiction?”

 Daphne Kalotay is the author of the award-winning novels Sight Reading and Russian Winter and a new novel, Blue Hours, a 2020 Massachusetts Book Awards “Must Read.”
 Her debut fiction collection, Calamity and Other Stories, was shortlisted for the Story Prize.
 She is on the faculty of the Program in Creative Writing at Princeton University.